-Hannity slams MSNBC for adding Rachel Maddow as Democratic debate moderator
+Hannity slams NBC for adding Rachel Maddow as Democratic debate moderator

-Sean Hannity decried MSNBC Tuesday over the decision to have Rachel Maddow moderate part of the Democratic debates this month.
+Sean Hannity decried NBC Tuesday over the decision to have Rachel Maddow moderate part of the Democratic debates this month.

 “It literally includes the chief conspiracy theorist,” he said of the MSNBC host who will join Lester Holt, Savannah Guthrie, Jose Diaz-Balart and Chuck Todd for the June 26 and 27 debates.